CodyQin/SGtSNEpiPy/README.md

 package.
 This allows Python users to utilize and take full advantage of the 'SG-t-SNE-П' functionalities while remaining in the Python environment.
-With SGtSNEpiPy, users can swiftly and directly embed and visualize a large, sparse graph in a d-dimensional space, d=1,2,3, that translate node adjancecy into spatial near-neighbor proximity, as illustrated in the plots above.
+With SGtSNEpiPy, users can swiftly and directly embed and visualize a sparse graph in a d-dimensional space, d=1,2,3.
+The node adjancecy on the graph is translated to spatial near-neighbor proximity, as illustrated in the plots above.

  This Python wrapper is implemented using [`JuliaCall`](https://cjdoris.github.io/PythonCall.jl/stable/juliacall/) in the package